-Founded around 830 AD, Bonifacio is Corsica’s oldest town and is believed to have been the land in Homer’s Odyssey where Greek hero Odysseus runs into a local tribe called the Laestrygonians, who are described as huge cannibals.
+Founded around 830 AD, Bonifacio is Corsica’s oldest town.
+It is believed to have been the land in Homer’s Odyssey where Greek hero Odysseus runs into a local tribe called the Laestrygonians, who are described as huge cannibals.
 Luckily, the crafty hero manages to escape before being devoured.

 Nowadays Bonifaciens have decidedly more pleasant dietary preferences.
 Honey-roasted baby piglet, clams stuffed with grated sheep cheese and aubergines cooked the Bonifacio way are among the local specialties.
-Brocciu, fresh ricotta served with salami and hams, is also a favourite, as is Figatellu, a pork and liver sausage.
+Brocciu, fresh ricotta served with salami and hams, is also a favourite.
+Similarly, as is Figatellu, a pork and liver sausage.

-Almost every day of the week, Bonifacio and Southern Corsica hold animated markets for you to find and sample local flavours.
+Almost every day of the week, Bonifacio holds animated markets to find and sample local flavours.
 There are two markets a week in Bonifacio.
 There is also a market every Thursday in Santa Teresa di Gallura, in Sardinia, only 45 minutes away by boat for an excursion into Sardinian culinary culture.

 Heading north up the coast from Bonifacio is a series of spectacular sandy bays, all similarly breathtaking in their natural splendour.
 The closest is the hamlet of Santa Manza, 10 kilometres east of Bonifacio.
-With a family-friendly beach and gently shelving shore it is perfect for children and popular with water sports enthusiasts, particularly windsurfers due to the favourable winds.
+With a beautiful beach and gently shelving shore it is perfect for children and popular with water sports enthusiasts.
+For example, windsurfers due to the favourable winds.